-- Obtain explicit permission from your instructor before using AI tools in quizzes. - Al is not permitted for use during online examinations. - Use AI as a learning resource to support your understanding and research, not to replace your own work. - Always cite Al-generated content properly and acknowledge the use of Al tools in your work. - Be aware of AI tools' potential biases and limitations and critically evaluate the information they provide.
+- Obtain explicit permission from your instructor before using AI tools in quizzes. - Al is not permitted for use during online examinations. - Use AI as a learning resource to support your understanding and research, not to replace your own work. - Be aware of the potential biases and limitations of AI tools and critically evaluate the information they provide. - Keep records of AI use for transparency and accountability. - Always cite AI-generated content properly and acknowledge the use of AI tools in your work.

-O Policy Review and Updates:
+Policy Review and Updates: